 Now that you've taken care of everything else, decide if making the investment in new windows is right for your home.

 When you are upgrading windows and potentially replacing frames, consider upgrading your window shading to be more insulative or reflective, especially on the southern side of your home.
 By reflecting off some of the sun in the summer afternoon, you can reduce how much cooling is required.

-If you choose an ENERGY STAR-qualified window, you don’t have to worry — frame material is already factored into the rating.
+If you choose an ENERGY STAR-qualified window, frame material is already factored into the rating.
 But as a general rule of thumb, look for the lower U-factor, which describes the rate of heat flow through the window.
 Vinyl, wood, fiberglass, and some composites have lower U-factors than metal.
 Check the U.S. Department of Energy's webpage for more information.

 - Windows can have either soft or hard low-e coatings.
 Soft coatings may peel over time, while hard coatings are more resilient.

 - Windows may be filled with argon or krypton gases.
 These inert gases decrease the U-factor (lower U-factors are more energy-efficient), and therefore the rate at which heat moves through the window.
 Krypton is more expensive but more effective at slowing heat transfer.